- Oops!Something went wrong.Please try again later.

 Union Pacific in Focus

-Based in Omaha, Union Pacific (UNP) is in the Transportation sector, and so far this year, shares have seen a price change of 26.41%.
-The railroad is paying out a dividend of $0.88 per share at the moment, with a dividend yield of 2.01% compared to the Transportation - Rail industry's yield of 1.18% and the S&P 500's yield of 1.98%.
+Headquartered in Omaha, Union Pacific (UNP) is a Transportation stock that has seen a price change of 2.3% so far this year.
+Currently paying a dividend of $1.07 per share, the company has a dividend yield of 2.01%.
+In comparison, the Transportation - Rail industry's yield is 1%, while the S&P 500's yield is 1.39%.

-Looking at dividend growth, the company's current annualized dividend of $3.52 is up 15% from last year.
-In the past five-year period, Union Pacific has increased its dividend 4 times on a year-over-year basis for an average annual increase of 11.97%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Union Pacific's current payout ratio is 43%, meaning it paid out 43% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $4.28 is up 10.3% from last year.
+Union Pacific has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 14.93%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Union Pacific's current payout ratio is 47%, meaning it paid out 47% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for UNP for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $9.07 per share, representing a year-over-year earnings growth rate of 14.66%.
+Looking at this fiscal year, UNP expects solid earnings growth.
+The Zacks Consensus Estimate for 2021 is $10.02 per share, representing a year-over-year earnings growth rate of 22.34%.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 It's important to keep in mind that not all companies provide a quarterly payout.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, UNP is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that UNP is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report